Sic Parvis Magna Sample Chapter—History of Hawkins

 “Why don’t the Portuguese like trading with us?” he asked, reluctant to admit he did not know who they were.

 “They live here.”
 John pointed.
 “And this is Spain.
-About fifty years ago, the Pope decided to give half of the world to them, and the other half to Portugal.
+About fifty years ago, the Pope decided to give half of the world to them, and the other half to the Portuguese.
 It was called the Treaty of Tordesillas.
 He also allowed those kings to decide whom they would trade with and whom to keep out.”

-Francis remembered Mary’s words, “There are two groups of people.
+Francis remembered Mary’s words, “There are two groups of people.”

 “He was not afraid that the Portuguese would attack him?”